 I then spent seven wonderful years at Roffey Park Institute, where I really learned my trade: their philosophy, rooted in 60 years of self-managed learning, still underpins my approach today.
 There, I spent most of my time doing what I do best – working with clients and colleagues to design and deliver impactful leadership development programmes.
 In later years I joined the Executive Team and discovered for myself the skills and behaviours needed to successfully lead an organisation, including through a harsh economic downturn.
 Then I moved to become Director at Blue Sky Performance Improvement establishing their Leadership Development Practice.

-For the past seven years, I have been an independent consultant – and I really do love it.
+For the past ten years, I have been an independent consultant – and I really do love it.
 My work with my clients is unfailingly varied, plentiful and stimulating, and I am able to choose the projects that most excite and challenge me, for which I feel hugely grateful.

 I have an MSc in Leadership and Learning, an ICF accredited coaching qualification, and am qualified to use tools such as MBTI and FIRO-B. I also trained as a teacher of the Hoffman Process.

 I’m currently researching the role of love in leadership and so you might like to subscribe to my monthly Newsletter here.

 Please do get in touch – I very much look forward to finding out more about you.